Emotions vs. Feelings: Exploring Our Inner Experiences

 According to Charles Darwin's theory of evolution, emotions developed as adaptive responses to promote survival and reproduction.

-This theory suggests that emotions are universal, and experienced by people from different cultures and backgrounds in similar ways.
+This theory suggests that emotions are complex and universal, and experienced by people from different cultures and backgrounds in similar ways.

 Linda Bamber-Olson, Inventor of the WAVwatch, Talking About Emotions